peeringdb/docs/docs/ix-f-json-import-rules.md

 IX-F Import Preview:

-- The "Preview" button shows the changes that will be performed or suggested, depending on participant network's "Allow IXP Update" setting.
+- The "Preview" button shows the changes that will be performed or suggested, depending on participant "Allow IXP Update" settings.
 - A JSON form of this preview is available at: https://peeringdb.com/import/ixlan/###/ixf/preview (replace ### with the number that appears in the URL after /ix/ when viewing your IX page)

 **Note**: The Importer expects that you also provide IP addresses.
 If your IX-F JSON has an empty member_list or only contains ASNs, there will be no useful information.
 You might want to disable the import.